Travel details

 -

-Moving to the fortress city of Halal
+Transfer to the fortified city of Harar

 [English Guide]